 Image used under Creative Commons from Tony Alter

-How to Store Pecans?
+How To Store Pecans?

 Image used under Creative Commons from Whitney

-How to Tell if Pecans Have Gone Bad?
+How to Tell If Pecans Are Bad?